openpgpjs/openpgpjs/README.md

 })();
 ```

-#### Encrypt with compression
+#### Encrypt symmetrically with compression

-By default, `encrypt` will not use any compression.
-It's possible to override that behavior in two ways:
+By default, `encrypt` will not use any compression when encrypting symmetrically only (i.e. when no `publicKeys` are given).

-Either set the `compression` parameter in the options object when calling `encrypt`.
+It's possible to change that behaviour by enabling compression through the config, either for the single encryption:

 ```js
 (async () => {